jackrr/bubble/doc/sms-only-signup.md

 - Update welcome message to contain additional instructions: "Send 'help' to get a lowdown of anything you can do'"

-1. Send 'help' to bubble
+1. Send '.help' to bubble
 1. Message DOES NOT forward to all memebers
 1. Receive SMS of instructions of available actions in bubble (invite only for now)